Velaglucerase alfa ghu

-Other side effects not listed above may occur in some people.
+Other side effects not listed above may also occur in some people.

-After taking VPRIV
+After using VPRIV

 Keep VPRIV out of the reach and sight of children.

 VPRIV will usually be kept in the pharmacy department of the hospital where you are

 unused solution from the preparation should be discarded.